ChrisDenton/omnipath/docs/src/Overview.md

 |Root Relative|`\file.ext`|
 |Drive Relative|`D:file.ext`|

+Root relative and drive relative paths are a legacy of the command prompt.
+If these occur in a settings file, they should probably be rejected as invalid.

 ## Path character encoding

 Paths are [UTF-16 strings](./Strings.md).
 Windows allows using other encodings (including UTF-8) but these are all lossily converted to and from UTF-16.